 How do you know what’s important to the business and your stakeholders?
 A materiality assessment is the gold standard here, but that may not be in the cards for your first effort.
 One place to start is to look at others in your industry who may be further along on materiality assessment.
 This might help guide the team in finding what is of interest broadly.
 Then, what are the questions your company receives into IR, Community Relations or other front line teams?
 Those are clear indicators of what’s important to those stakeholder groups.
 And, what do you want and need your audiences to know?

-3. Start small: Find your existing CSR and Sustainability “wins“
+3. Start small: Find your existing CSR, ESG and Sustainability “wins“

-Although the gold standard is to create a report in line with one or more global frameworks (GRI is the most widely used), that just may be a bridge too far at first.
+Although the gold standard is to create a report in line with one or more frameworks, that just may be a bridge too far at first.
 Work with the team and set some goals for the report, a few should be stretch, but make it doable.
 To get started, look at what the company is already doing, where does it make the most impact, what’s important to the business and what matters to your stakeholders?
 Then, what are you already doing?
 Charitable initiatives, EHS initiatives, employee engagement and diversity initiatives are all rich sources.

 Collect what is already happening—look to your intranet, social media, local initiatives at various locations, and other sources.
 Then organize them into themes that align to your priorities.
 If you have already decided on what’s important to your company, work to provide anecdotal evidence that you are a good corporate citizen in line with what matters to you.